Ante-237/alu-shell/processes_and_signals/README.md

 3 -> list running process pid for bash only
 4 -> outputs text while sleeping in a while infinity loop 5 -> finding and killing a process with a known name
+6 -> findding and killing a process with kill or killall